MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 - Knowledge admin
 - Knowledge manager
 - Global Administrator
-- Feature access management – access delegation through M365 group.
+- Feature access management – access delegation through Microsoft 365 group.

 > [!NOTE]
 > If you'd like to provide access to this feature through an M365 group, please share the M365 group details with Microsoft Viva Learning support.